Fowler, Leake lead Cardinals past Marte-less Pirates 2-1 (Apr 18, 2017) | FOX Sports

 Fowler, Leake lead Cardinals past Marte-less Pirates 2-1 (Apr 18, 2017)

+ST. LOUIS (AP) Mike Leake doesn’t have too many secrets on the mound.
+For the Cardinals right-hander, location is everything.

-ST. LOUIS (AP) Dexter Fowler tripled and scored, Mike Leake pitched into the seventh inning and the St. Louis Cardinals beat Pittsburgh 2-1 on Tuesday night after Pirates outfielder Starling Marte was suspended 80 games for a banned substance earlier in the day.
+Leake owned the strike zone while pitching into the seventh inning, Dexter Fowler tripled and scored, and St. Louis beat Pittsburgh 2-1 on Tuesday night after Pirates outfielder Starling Marte was suspended 80 games for a banned substance earlier in the day.

+”It’s just where he’s putting every pitch, and he’s able to throw every pitch on both sides of the plate and I’d say that sinker and cutter are closer to the same velocity, but you’re kind of working off the middle and running it to both sides,” Cardinals manager Mike Matheny said of Leake. ”That’s a tough at-bat if you’re putting it on the corner.”

 Seung Hwan Oh allowed three hits in the ninth but escaped a one-out, bases-loaded jam for his second save.